ethereum/homestead-guide/source/contracts-and-transactions/contracts.rst

 This contract will create a log entry on the blockchain of type Print with a parameter "Hello, World!" each time it is executed.

-.. seealso:: `Solidity documentation <https://solidity.readthedocs.org/en/latest/>`_ has more examples and guidelines to writing Solidty code.
+.. seealso:: `Solidity docs <https://solidity.readthedocs.org/en/latest/>`_ has more examples and guidelines to writing Solidty code.

 Compiling a contract
 ================================================================================